 It's a balancing act.
 At work we try to help our managers understand our situation when we think Amber's health is deteriorating.
 If I say to my manager, 'Amber has a cough' they need to understand that's not just a normal cough and might be the start of something more serious, which might involve me being away from the office.
 My employers are really supportive of us.
 We have a dedicated carers' group in the office and I am now its co-chair.
 The visibility of carers in our organisation has helped other colleagues better understand the role of carers.
 Being transparent about my situation with my employers has worked for me, but I know not all employers are as receptive.
 The support my organisation has given me as a carer makes me more committed to them.
 There have been some dark moments with Amber and just knowing that I can take a paid day's leave to be with her makes all the difference.
 It feels like a bit of good luck in a sea of bad luck.
-Directory There are a range of national organisations that can provide help.
+Notes Directory There are a range of national organisations that can provide help.
 We've listed some of these below.
-There are also many support groups and organisations locally that can provide help.
-Visit carersuk.org/localsupport to see what is available where you live.
 Age Scotland Information and advice for the over 60s, and help to connect you with your community.
 T 0800 12 44 222 ageuk.org.uk/scotland Alzheimer's Scotland Information and advice for people with dementia and their carers.